RealBenTen10/CaseStudy/README.md

 ### Survey
 Along with the game, a survey was part of the Bachelor's Thesis.
 The Files in this Branch contain the survey in different data formats.
+Additionally, the collected data can be viewed in the data.xsl file.

 The survey was made using LimeSurvey.